Homeschooling in Wyoming Frequently Asked Questions

 My child requires Special Education Services.
 Can s/he receive them through the public school?

-When a parent of an eligible Special Education child decides to homeschool the child, the parent communicates with their local school district.
-The school district may develop a 'services plan' for the child; however a formal IEP will not be developed as a Free and Appropriate Public Education (FAPE) is unable to be provided when the child does not attend an accredited public school.
+When a parent of an eligible Special Education child decides to homeschool their child, the parent communicates with their local school district.
+The school district may develop a 'homeschool/private school service plan' for the child; however, a formal IEP will not be developed as a Free and Appropriate Public Education (FAPE) is unable to be provided when the child does not attend an accredited public school.

 How does a homeschool student earn a diploma?